-We have yet to verify that the CW relation (i.e., a cap can slide through a wen) can be satisfied with W = 1.
-Keep in mind that the wen as a skeleton feature anticommutes with tails (this is the Flip Relation of Sect.
-4.2.1).
-The value of the cap C is a combination of only wheels (Lemma 4.6), hence the CW relation translates to the equation $\overline{C} = C$, which is equivalent to saying that C consists only of even wheels.
+We have yet to verify that the CW relation (i.e., a cap can slide through a wen) can be satisfied with W=1.
+Keep in mind that the wen as a skeleton feature anti-commutes with tails (this is the Flip Relation of Section 4.2.1).
+The value of the cap C is a combination of only wheels (Lemma 4.6), hence the CW relation translates to the equation $\overline{C}=C$, which is equivalent to saying that C consists only of even wheels.

-The fact that Z can be chosen to have this property follows from Proposition 6.2 of [2]: the value of the cap is $C = e^c$, where c can be set to $c = -\frac{a}{2}$, as explained in the proof of Theorem 4.9.
-Here a is such that $\tilde{\delta}(a) = iF$ as in Eq.
-(14).
-A power series f so that a = tr f (where tr is the trace which turns words into cyclic words) is called the Duflo function of F. In Proposition 6.2 Alekseev and Torossian show that the even part of f is $\frac{1}{2} \frac{\log(e^{x/2} - e^{-x/2})}{x}$, and that for any f with this even part there is a corresponding solution F of the generalized KV problem.
+The fact that Z can be chosen to have this property follows from Proposition 6.2 of [AT]: the value of the cap is $C = e^c$, where c can be set to $c = -\frac{a}{2}$, as explained in the proof of Theorem 4.9.
+Here a is such that $\tilde{\delta}(a) = jF$ as in Equation (14).
+A power series f so that $a = \operatorname{tr} f$ (where tr is the trace which turns words into cyclic words) is called the Duflo function of F. In Proposition 6.2 Alekseev and Torossian show that the even part of f is $\frac{1}{2} \frac{\log(e^{x/2} - e^{-x/2})}{x}$, and that for any f with this even part there is a corresponding solution F of the generalized KV problem.
 In particular, f can be assumed to be even, namely the power series above, and hence it can be guaranteed that C consists of even wheels only.
 Thus we have proven the following:

-Theorem 4.11 Group-like homomorphic expansions $Z: wTF \rightarrow \mathcal{A}^{sw}$ (with no local arrows in the value of V) are in one-to one correspondence with solutions to the KV problem with an even Duflo function.
+Theorem 4.10.
+Group-like homomorphic expansions $Z: wTF \to \mathcal{A}^{sw}$ (with no local arrows in the value of V) are in one-to one correspondence with solutions to the KV problem with even Duflo function.

-4.6 Interlude: u-knotted trivalent graphs

-The "usual", or classical knot-theoretical objects corresponding to wTF are loosely speaking Knotted Trivalent Graphs, or KTGs.
-We give a brief introduction/review of this structure before studying the relationship between their homomorphic expansions and homomorphic expansions for wTF.
+4.6.
+Interlude: u-Knotted Trivalent Graphs.
+The "usual", or elassical topological objects corresponding to wTF are loosely speaking Knotted Trivalent Graphs, or KTGs.
+We give a brief introduction/review of this space before studying the relationship between their homomorphic expansions and homomorphic expansions for wTF.
 The last goal of this paper is to show that the topological relationship between the two spaces explains the relationship between the KV problem and Drinfel'd associators.

 A trivalent graph is a graph with three edges meeting at each vertex, equipped with a cyclic orientation of the three half-edges at each vertex.
 KTGs are framed embeddings of trivalent graphs into \mathbb{R}^3 , regarded up to isotopies.
 The skeleton of a KTG is the trivalent graph (as a combinatorial object) behind it.
-For a detailed introduction to KTGs see for example [8].
+For a detailed introduction to KTGs see for example [BND1].
 Here we only recall the most important facts.
-The reader might recall that in Sect.
-3, the w-knot section, of [38] we only dealt with long wknots, as the w-theory of round knots is essentially trivial (see [38, Theorem 3.17]).
+The reader might recall that in Section 3, the w-knot section, of [BND3] we only dealt with long w-knots, as the w-theory of round knots is essentially trivial (see Theorem 3.18 of [BND3]).
 A similar issue arises with "w-knotted trivalent graphs".
-Hence, the space we are really interested in is "long KTGs", meaning, trivalent tangles with 1 or 2 ends.
+Hence, the space we are really interested in is "long KTGs", in other words trivalent tangles with 1 or 2 ends.